ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 - just for bulding

-Arduino IDE neded to flash/upload the Sketch (.ino file) to Pro Micro 32U4
+Arduino IDE neded to flash/upload the Sketch (.ino file) to Pro Micro 32U4 (Some librarys needed.
+I will list them later.)

 - to make the device useable